menchelab/VRNetzer/README.md

 4524|DOID:4535|DISEASE|hypotrichosis|none|

 **Note**
-The database structure allows also for attributes that are organized as an ontology.
+The database structure allows also attributes that are organized as an ontology tree.
 However it is not part of the uploader functionality yet.
 We plan to provide it with the next release.

 **Selection Lists**

 An important feature are selection lists.
-They define subsets of your nodes that are of interest.
+They define subsets of your nodes that are of interest for specific task.
-Such as a gene subset representing a list of patient variants.
+(Such as a gene subset representing a list of patient variants.)
-The can be separately loaded inside the VR to always have the highlighted and they serve as the starting set for several analytical procedures such as random walk seeds.
+They can be loaded separately in a VR session to always have them highlighted.
+Moreover they serve as the initial set for several analytical procedures such as seeds for a random walk.

 Selection lists are a sub category of attributes and can be uploaded in the following way: